vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 I use for all my automations Node-RED.
 Here used with the [Home Assistant integration](../node-red/node-red_home-assistant) to read and control the Home Assistant LED-strip entity.

 This is my Node-RED flow which you can use.\
-I normally control my Zigbee devices via Zigbee2MQTT myself but disabled this node in this example and use the HA nodes.
+I normally control my Zigbee devices via Zigbee2MQTT myself, but disabled this node in this example and use the HA nodes.
 I also added the same Home Assistant light entity `ledstrip_bin_day` here.
 Choose which way of integration you want to use, and set the correct entity name, both methods will work.

 On top, I added an inject-node where you can click on to test if the lights go on.